spress/spress.yosymfony.com/docs/2.0/writing-posts/index.md

 ### Categories from the directory structure

-The categories of a post can be set from the Front-matter or deducted from the directory structure.
-At the below example, `2013-11-01-what-is-new.md` will have **news** category assigned because the post is stored at `news` folder:
+The categories of a post can be set in the Front-matter or deducted from the directory structure.
+In the following example, `2013-11-01-what-is-new.md` will have **news** category assigned because the post is stored at `news` folder:

 ```